jwodder/apachelogs/docs/index.rst

     errors
     directives

-``apachelogs`` parses Apache access log files.
-Pass it a logfile format string, and you'll get back a parser for logfile entries in that format.
+`apachelogs` parses Apache access log files.
+Pass it a `log format string
+<http://httpd.apache.org/docs/current/mod/mod_log_config.html>`_ and get back a
+parser for logfile entries in that format.  `apachelogs` even takes care of decoding escape sequences and converting things like timestamps, integers, and bare hyphens to `~datetime.datetime` values, `int`\s, and `None`\s.

 Installation